A guide with 8 things to do in Kas and where to stay

 Kas has some interesting beaches with many quiet and pretty places to swim and relax, alongside some larger beaches.
 Facilities are generally good, with sun bed, sun umbrellas, and toilet facilities provided.
 Establishments do ask that no food and drink be brought in from outside, but they do provide both soft and alcoholic drinks, as well as a tempting menu of light lunches and snacks.

 Kas has no sandy beaches but is home to some pebbly/shingle beaches, 'Little Pebble beach' and 'Big Pebble beach'.

-In Kas centre, is 'Little Pebble Beach' .
-This is a small white pebble beach, flanked by two beach clubs; Cinarlar and Derya which offer good swimming and snorkelling.
+In Kas center, is 'Little Pebble Beach'.
+This is a small white pebble beach, flanked by two beach clubs; Cinarlar and Derya which offer good swimming and snorkeling.

-Around 1km from the centre of Kas and a delightful walk East along the marina and waterfront is 'Big Pebble beach' .
-The beach is 200m wide set in a pleasant bay and has crystal clear waters with good snorkelling, sun beds, umbrellas, parking and a small selection of cafes.
+Around 1km from the center of Kas and a delightful walk East along the marina and waterfront is 'Big Pebble beach'.
+The beach is 200m wide set in a pleasant bay and has crystal clear waters with good snorkeling, sun beds, umbrellas, parking, and a small selection of cafes.
 The beach is shallow and usually calm, which makes it popular with families of locals and visitors.

 Further out of Kas, About 1.5km on the peninsula road, is Incebogaz beach.
 Here are 2 small quiet beaches on either side of the road, with a small café serving food and drinks.
 The cafe side beach provides safe swimming in its sheltered waters and a beach is a great place for picnics.